davidpak/SmartNote/server/docs/GENERATE.md

 When the server successfully generates the summaries, it will respond with `200 OK`.
 The `name` field will contain the name of the summary resource.
 The `time` field will contain the time taken to generate the summaries and is tracked across timeouts. `name` may be used in the [`export`](EXPORT.md) RPC to export the generated summary.
 The `result` object will contain the same content as the content of the generated resource referenced by `name`.

+The `markdown` field contains the raw markdown representation of the result.
+It is only present if `general.includeMarkdown` was `true` in the request.

 The `result` field is a JSON object containing the contents of the generated summaries.
+It is only present if `general.includeJson` was `true` in the request.
 It's format is closely tied to markdown and its format is as follows:

 | Name | Type | Contents |
 | ---- | ---- | -------- |